In just a couple of hours from the city centre, these day trips will take you to some of Perth’s and Western Australia’s best attractions.

 On your way back to Perth, do yourself a favour and take a slight detour to Serpentine Falls at Serpentine National Park.
 Really, to do the National Park justice you spend the entire day there, but there is a great little walk from the main car park to the Falls if you are limited for time.

-ROCKINGHAM SWIM WITH DOLPHINS
+ROCKINGHAM DOLPHIN SWIM

-Are you looking for one of the most exhilarating, memorable experiences on Earth?
+Are you looking for one of the most exhilarating, memorable experiences on earth?
 Swimming with wild dolphins is THE experience that all of us should do at least once in our lives.
 These playful, intelligent bottlenose dolphins are just magical as they dart, spin and jump around you as you swim.

 Contributed by Paula and Charles from Australia Your Way